-a) Includes efficacy-evaluable subjects only.b) Subject #2 had an unconfirmed PR at week 16.
+a) Includes efficacy-evaluable subjects only. b) Subject #2 had an unconfirmed PR at week 16.

-b) Subject #2 had all unconfinited PK at week 10. c) These subjects had clinical PD. d) Subject #3, with bone-only disease, had an unconfirmed PR at week 32 by the investigator per modified MDA Bone Response Criteria (52% disease reduction). e) Subject #4, with bone-only disease, had SD at week 16 by the investigator per modified MDA Bone Response Criteria (38% disease reduction). f) Subject #14, with bone-only disease, had PD at week 8 by the investigator, but the value of percentage change in tumor volume per modified MDA Bone Response Criteria is not available. g) Subject #19 had radiographic PD.
+c) These subjects had clinical PD.

+d) Subject #3, with bone-only disease, had an unconfirmed PR at week 32 by the investigator per modified MDA Bone Response Criteria (52% disease reduction). e) Subject #4, with bone-only disease, had SD at week 16 by the investigator per modified MDA Bone Response Criteria (38% disease reduction). f) Subject #14, with bone-only disease, had PD at week 8 by the investigator, but the value of percentage change in tumor volume per modified MDA Bone Response Criteria is not available. g) Subject #19 had radiographic PD.

-The following graph depicts the treatment duration and clinical response of subjects in our Phase 2 ACCURACY trial as of April 28, 2020.
+The following graph depicts the treatment duration and clinical response of subjects in our Phase 2 ACCURACY trial as of December 30, 2019.
 Time to PR is denoted using yellow circles and the six subjects who remain on therapy as of the data cutoff are denoted using blue arrows.
 Radiographic evaluations are performed every eight weeks and the first point at which a subject achieves a PR is indicated by the change in line color following the yellow response circles.
 Unless otherwise indicated, the responses observed have been maintained.

-Time of Objective Response^a by Investigator Review (n=39)^b
+Time of Objective Responsea by Investigator Review (n=30)b